andrastantos/brew/docs/anachronistic-computer/introduction.rst

 3. I/O can be further decoded using a 74LS138.
 It should be gated by /AC_2, /RGN1 and LA16, decoding LA13,14,15
 4. Extension board I/O regions could also be decoded in a similar way, except gating the second 74LS138 by /LA16.
 This gives each card 16kB (8kW) of I/O space
 5. EEPROM can be attached to A0...A8 + LA8...LA16 making it possible to decode 512kBytes (256kW) worth of EEPROM space.
 Their /CE signal is connected to /AC2, their /OE signal is to /RGN0

+## Interface to DRAM

+DRAMs are relatively straightforward to interface to, that was the whole point. /LCAS and /UCAS act as byte-selects, but they need to be qualified by /RGN2 and /RNG3 to create space for the 4 RAM banks.
+These 4 banks then can be either implemented in a single 72-pin (EDO-style) DIMM or 4 30-pin DIMM modules.

+Due to the loading of all the RAM chips, it's quite likely that /RAS /WE, address and data needs to be buffered, but that is to be seen.

+## DRAM speeds and clocks

+Early NMOS DRAMs had:

+t_RAC = 100/120/150ns
+t_CAC = 55/60/75ns
+t_RC = 190/220/260ns

+Later devices were somewhat faster (uPD41464):

+t_rcd = 40/50/60
+t_cas = 40/50/60
+t_cp  = 30/40/50
+t_crp = 0

+FPM DRAMs later on had:

+t_RAC = 80/70/60ns
+t_CAC = 20/20/15ns
+t_RC = 150/130/110ns

+The newest part (41C16000) even gets somewhat faster:

+t_rcd = 37/45
+t_cas = 13/15
+t_cp  = 10
+t_rp  = 35/40

+FPM was a later ('90) invention and EDO was even later, introduced in '95.

+As we will see later, we will want about 12.6MBps of transfer rate for 320x240 8bpp resolution.
+That would be 160ns between video accesses over a 16-bit bus.
+That is almost all the bandwidth that an early DRAM (150ns) could provide.
+No wonder Amiga had slow and fast RAM.
+However, what we really want is page-mode access, which even in those days could support 75ns access times within a page.
+It's not really reasonable though to bank on needing so early parts (4164). and if we go with 41464 parts, those are significantly faster, supporting ~50ns accesses times within a page.

+This is what we should be shooting for then: **50ns (20MHz) clock speed on the bus.** This should be the main clock for our machine.
+This is quite a bit higher then what most designs used at the time.
+I might have to clock the CPU (and maybe other chips) as well down to half of that and only keep the bus interface at that high speed (which is a bit weird to say, later split-clock designs were the other way around).

 ## Glue logic speed